- “Your privacy is very important to us. At XYZ Corp we have a few fundamental principles that we follow: and blah, blah, blah. . . blah-blah.”

 There are no ads on my sites and never will be.
 You may also note there are no trackers on my sites.
 I highly recommend the use of a tracker blocker.
 Most sites have several trackers, sometimes dozens, per page.

 I have one apology to make.
 Should you want to leave a comment it is necessary to register.
 This policy was not something I wanted to establish.
 Signup and sign-in registration is used by most sites primarily for tracking purposes.
-However, the only reason I require it is to prevent bots and unscrupulous spammers from posting fake comments that are a veil for their spamvertizing.
-Without this policy I would have to constantly filter hundreds of stupid comments containing links to sites selling counterfeit products, or worse, sites containing malware.
+However, the only reason I require it is to prevent bots and unscrupulous spammers from posting fake comments and spamvertizing.
+Without this policy I would have to constantly filter hundreds of stupid comments containing links to sites selling counterfeit products, or worse, malware sites.
 The easiest way to prevent this crap is to require registration, a step that verifies you as a real person who has something intelligent to contribute.
 Sorry for the inconvenience.